-that t 1.
-2. istent with best practice governance procedures, the Commission: Amend or replace the IOTC Financial Regulations (1999) as a matter of urgency in order to increase Contracting Parties' as well as the Secretariat's control of all the budget elements, including staff costs of the budget, consistent with best practice governance procedures.
-A system of cost-recovery should be considered as a possible funding mechanism for new activities and/or ongoing activities.
-An annual external financial audit of the organisation be implemented as soon as possible, and include a focus on whether IOTC is efficiently and effectively managing its human and financial resources, including those of the IOTC Secretariat.
-Develop guidelines for the acceptance of extra-budgetary funds to undertake elements of the Commission's Program of Work, or Commission & Standing Committee on Administration and Finance Pending TBD TBD 4. of the IOTC Secretariat.
-Develop guidelines for the acceptance of extra-budgetary funds to undertake elements 5.
-Explore opportunities to improve efficiency concerning financial contributions, including extra-budgetary funds in support of the Commission's Program of Work, including the possibility of minimising project support costs.
-6.

-c) the Commission, as a matter of urgency, decide whether remaining inside the FAO structure (as an Article XIV body) provides the most suitable means to effectively deliver upon the IOTC Objectives.
+that the Co 1.
+Ame Regu orde as th elem cons proc 2.
+A sy cons for m 3.
+An a orga poss is eff hum of th 4.
+Deve extra of th those 5.
+Expl conc extra Com poss 6.
+Deve end or replace the IOTC Financial alations (1999) as a matter of urgency in r to increase Contracting Parties' as well e Secretariat's control of all the budget ents, including staff costs of the budget, istent with best practice governance edures. stem of cost-recovery should be idered as a possible funding mechanism new activities and/or ongoing activities. annual external financial audit of the nisation be implemented as soon as ible, and include a focus on whether IOTC ficiently and effectively managing its an and financial resources, including those e IOTC Secretariat. elop guidelines for the acceptance of a-budgetary funds to undertake elements e commission's Program of Work, or e of its subsidiary bodies. lore opportunities to improve efficiency terning financial contributions, including a-budgetary funds in support of the amission's Program of Work, including the ibility of minimising project support costs. elop and implement staff development, Commission & Standing Committee on Administration and Finance Pending TBD TBD 6.
+Deve perfo c) the Commission, as a matter of urgency, decide whether remaining inside the FAO structure (as an Article XIV body) provides the most suitable means to effectively deliver upon the IOTC Objectives.
 Pending TBD TBD PRIOTC02.24 (para.
-233) The PRIOTC02 RECOMMENDED that the IOTC would be more appropriate as an independent entity.
+233) FAO The PRIOTC02 RECOMMENDED that the IOTC would be more appropriate as an independent entity.
 As such, as a matter of the highest priority, the Commission should decide whether the IOTC should remain within the FAO framework or become a separate legal entity, and as necessary, begin consultations with the FAO on this matter.
 Commission Pending TBD TBD

-ANNEX II TERMS OF REFERENCE - TECHNICAL COMMITTEE ON PERFORMANCE REVIEW
+TERMS OF REFERENCE - TECHNICAL COMMITTEE ON PERFORMANCE REVIEW